-The move to digital brought with it new ways to experience the world around us.
-We can access news whenever and wherever we are and have a huge choice of the sources and platforms we use.
-New technologies allow us to explore our past and present cultures more easily, touring heritage sites and museums from the comfort of our homes.
-And, we can all enjoy a range of different movies, TV and radio shows produced in Europe.
+The move to digital has brought with it new ways of experiencing the world around us.
+We can access news wherever we are from a wide choice of sources and platforms.
+A vast range of different movies, TV and radio shows produced in Europe are now available to an increasingly wide audience.

 Latest News